 If the court grants the petition, the temporary ERPO will last only until the hearing on a final ERPO—which must be scheduled within 14 days.
 Both the petitioner and the respondent can and should appear at this hearing and present evidence (more on that below).

-Technically, it’s possible to skip the process of requesting a temporary ERPO and go straight to filing a petition for a final ERPO.
+Technically, it's possible to skip the process of requesting a temporary ERPO and go straight to filing a petition for a final ERPO.
 The court may issue a temporary order before the hearing takes place.
-But if it doesn’t do that, the respondent would know about the proceedings and still have access to guns at least until the hearing—and, presumably, would pose an even greater risk of violence.
+But if it doesn't do that, the respondent would know about the proceedings and still have access to guns at least until the hearing—and might pose an even greater risk of violence.
 (Colo.
-Rev. Stat. §§ 13-14.5-103, 13-14.5-104, 13-14.5-105 (2020).)
+Rev. Stat. §§ 13-14.5-103, 13-14.5-104, 13-14.5-105 (2021).)

 Colorado law requires two different standards of proof for the court's decisions at different stages of the proceedings for extreme risk protection orders.
 Because a temporary ERPO lasts only two weeks (at the most), the standard of proof is lower: a preponderance of the evidence.
 This means that the court must issue a temporary order if it finds that more than 50% of the evidence shows the respondent poses a substantial risk in the near future of causing injury (including suicide) by having access to a firearm.